-In particular, we use techniques from large deviation theory in order to analyze the escape problem and calculate the stationary distribution in the CG case.
-We know from our convergence theorems above that the beliefs converge to a limit point.
-Therefore if we consider any event in which the beliefs start at a limit point and get arbitrarily far it, we know that the event must have a probability converging to zero.
+In particular, we use techniques from large deviation theory to analyze the escape problem and calculate the stationary distribution.
+Our convergence theorems above suggest that the tail of beliefs tend to converge to a limit set.
+Therefore if we consider any event in which the beliefs start at a limit point and get arbitrarily far from it, that the event must have a probability converging to zero.
 However, as we have seen in Figure 2, for nonzero gain settings we do observe infrequent events where the beliefs move a substantial distance from a limit point.
 In this section we first establish a large deviation principle, due to Kushner and Yin (1997), which shows that the probability of these "escape" events decreases exponentially in the gain size and characterizes this rate of decrease.
 We then adapt results from Freidlin and Wentzell (1999) which use the large deviation principle to calculate an invariant distribution of beliefs.
-Finally we discuss how to implement the large deviation principle and calculate the stationary distribution, and therefore determine the long run equilibrium.
+Finally we discuss how to implement the large deviation principle and calculate the stationary distribution, and therefore determine the stochastically stable equilibrium.